High civilian toll in Gaza is cost of crushing Hamas, Israeli military officials say | Law-Order

 "We have never seen such weapons.
 I was born in 1950, I have never seen anything like this," said Mohammed Zurub, whose family lost 11 people in the strike.
 He called it "a barbarian act".
 Asked for comment on the strike, the IDF said it took feasible precautions to mitigate civilian harm under international law.

 Senior Hamas official Ghazi Hamad on Sunday said Israel was "indiscriminately bombing schools and tents that house hundreds of thousands of displaced people and hospitals protected by international humanitarian law".
-One of the officials, a legal advisor to the Israeli Defence Forces, said hospitals can become a legitimate military target when they are being used by combatants.
+The legal advisor said hospitals can become a legitimate military target when they are being used by combatants.
 Hamas denies operating from civilian infrastructure like hospitals or schools.

 Yagil Levy, an expert in civil military relations at the Israel Open University, calculated the civilian casualty rate in the war was around 61% in October, almost double that in previous conflicts in Gaza.
 He said that could indicate rules of engagement being interpreted more flexibly to minimize the risk to Israeli ground forces "by inflicting more death on the other side".
 The officials said the government's war goal of destroying Hamas meant the campaign was more intense than in previous conflicts where the goal was to deter the group from attacks.